Compute Instances

 # Network: ↓ 450 Kbps ↑ 120 KbpsAPI:

-curl https://api.fugoku.com/v1/instances/web-1/metrics?period=1h \
+curl https://api.fugoku.com/v1/servers/web-1/metrics?period=1h \

 -H "Authorization: Bearer $FUGOKU_API_TOKEN"Set Up Alerts